TosbackCgusBridge-Bot/CGUs-versions/Americanmedical-id/Privacy Policy.md

 **How we secure personally identifiable information:**

-American Medical ID secures and encrypts personal information using Secure Socket Layer (SSL) technology whenever that information is transferred on the Internet.
+American Medical ID secures and encrypts personal information (such as credit card number) using Secure Socket Layer (SSL) technology whenever that information is transferred on the Internet.
 No method of transmission over the Internet, or method of electronic storage, is 100% secure, however.
 Therefore, we cannot guarantee its absolute security.

 We use respected service providers outside of our company to verify credit card information and to detect fraudulent use of personal information.